adamedx/autographps/README.md

 These commands retrieve the same data as a `GET` for the full URIs given earlier.
 Of course, `Get-GraphItem` supports a `-AbsoluteUri` option to allow you to specify that full Uri if you so desire.

 As with any PowerShell cmdlet, you can use AutoGraphPS cmdlets interactively or from within simple or even highly complex PowerShell scripts and modules since the cmdlets emit and operate upon PowerShell objects.
+For help with any of the commands in this module, try the standard `Get-Help` command, e.g. `Get-Help Get-GraphItem`.

+To more details or reference material describing the resources available in the Graph API and how to make valid requests, visit the [Graph API documentation](https://docs.microsoft.com/en-us/graph/api/overview?toc=./ref/toc.json&view=graph-rest-1.0).

 ### More fun commands